Ritikchauhan1704/Gvc-Go-version-control/README.md

 # 🧪 gvc — Go Version Control

 `gvc` is a minimal, Git-inspired version control system written in Go.
-It stores file contents as Git-style objects, manages trees, and handles repository metadata.
+It mirrors some of Git's core features, such as storing file contents as Git-style objects, managing trees, and handling repository metadata.

 ---